kailahk/project-3/README.md

 # GetTogether

-Bouldering Paradise is fun website designed to offer climbers a way to connect over their shared passion for bouldering.
-Folks can post photos, descriptions, comments, and more!
+GetTogether is an app we desigend to bring individuals closer to their community by making it easy to organize local and affordable events for all ages.
+Let’s GetTogether!

 # Images: